thirukkural2022/obedparla.com/drafts/mentals-models-react.md

 - Senior Frontend Engineer at Heetch.
 Reimagining a legacy platform to serve the organization better
 - Writer at obedparla.com
-- Mentor Thinkful.com - where I've helped dozens of students understand code
+- Mentor Thinkful.com - where I've helped dozens of students learn to code

 ## The real difference between experts and newcomers

-I've been coding for over 10 years, and something I've learned is that _everyone_ is learning how to code, to different degrees.
-Newcomers to the field are learning the basics, and seasoned engineers are learning how to do the basics in the absolute best way possible.
+I've been coding for over 10 years, and something I've learned is that _everyone_ is learning how to code in a different level.
+Newcomers to the field are learning the basics, and seasoned engineers are learning how to do the basics the best way possible.

-Something I've come to realize is that the biggest difference between someone that has mastered a language, framework or tool and someone that hasn't lies not in the fact that they know the language's syntax, have read the source code, or know all the usecases, but instead in the _mental models_ they use to understand the language, framework or tool.
+Something I've come to realize is that the biggest difference between someone that has mastered a language, framework or tool and someone that hasn't lies not in the fact that they know the language's syntax, have read the source code, or know all the use-cases, but instead in the _mental models_ they use to understand the language, framework or tool.

-## So what's a mental model and why is so important?
+## What's a mental model and why is it so important?

 A mental model is someone's thought process that represents the way something works in the real world.
-It connects the relationships between varios parts of a system and makes sense of it, so that you get an intuitive understanding of that system.
+It connects the relationships between various parts of a system and makes sense of it, so that you get an intuitive understanding of that system.

 That sounds very fancy, a simpler a more down-to-earth explanation is to imagine the way you think about cars.
 Most of us don't know the exact mechanical principles that make a car work.
-I don't know what torque is, or the equation for acceleration or velocity.
-I mean I can google it, but I don't need any of it in order to drive every day.
+I don't know what torque is, or remember the equation for acceleration or velocity.
+I mean I can google it and learn, but I don't need any of it in order to drive my car.

-I intuitively understand how a car works.
+That's because I intuitively understand how a car works.
 I have a mental model of it in my mind.
-If I press the gas pedal it will start accelerating, the harder I press it the faster it will do it.
+If I press the gas pedal it will start accelerating, the harder I press it the faster I'll move.
 It's dangerous if I do it too fast as well as if I brake too fast.
-My driving instructor didn't teach me how a motor works, but instead how to know when to switch from first to second.
+My driving instructor didn't teach me how a motor works, but instead how to know when to switch from first to second gear, "feel the car" and all that juju.

-The way we teach code isn't always like this.
+We don't teach code this way.
 We focus on syntax, and how something works, rather than creating a good picture in our minds about a piece of the puzzle so that we don't have to figure it out ever again.

 Do you remember trying to learn something new, but it just didn't make sense and you ended up copying some code from StackOverflow instead?
-But slowly, as you used it more and more, you somehow got to understand it?
+And slowly, as you used it more and more, you somehow got to understand it?
 That's your mind building a mental model about it.
 Everything we understand we do through mental models, from code, to physics.